Automated Material Transfer Mechanism

 Takeaways

 Through this project I got to improve my electrical circuit design skills.
 I also got to work with stepper motors and limit switches for the first time.
-I got to do some mechanical design and learned how to improve the strength of 3D-printed parts.
+I did some mechanical design for parts that integrate with electrical components and learned how to improve the strength of 3D-printed parts.
 I also spent a bit of time in the machine shop, making the sheet metal components that can be found on the slide and elevator.
 We did very well on this project and did extensive reliability testing.
 Our design lifted a max of 5kg and delivered the object to the final location on 99/100 tests.
+Resulted in a 93% in the ME 380 course.